-- Rail connection rail connection (southern and northern lines) from the existing ARTC rail corridor (future Inland Rail) to the terminal. - Rail infrastructure turnouts and sidings (adjacent to the terminal hardstand) to accommodate interstate trains up to 1,800 metres long. - Intermodal terminal container handling and storage area (hardstand) for loading and unloading of trains.
+- Rail connection rail connection (southern and northern lines) from the existing ARTC rail corridor (future Inland Rail) to the terminal.
+Including an approximately 700m long double track viaduct to be constructed over the floodplain zone to maintain natural flood passage. - Rail infrastructure turnouts and sidings (adjacent to the terminal hardstand) to accommodate interstate trains up to 1,800 metres long. - Intermodal terminal container handling and storage area (hardstand) for loading and unloading of trains.
 Manual handling only with reach stackers. - Roads Beveridge Road intersection and internal access road for heavy and light vehicle movement within the site. - Ancillary development demountable administration facility (office, toilet, lunch room) and packaged equipment (inc. but not limited to refuelling, water storage and drainage, lighting, fencing, weighbridge, solar generation and power storage, signage). - Utilities connection and site lead in for electricity, telecommunications, sewer and potable water.